 Waiting for Israel’s consolation.
 Waiting for Jerusalem’s’ redemption.
 Advent season reminds us that there was once a time—a very long time in fact—when God’s people were waiting for Messiah to come.

 You ask, “What does this have to do with the Lord’s Supper?”
-Simply this: the Lord’s Supper reminds us—and reminds us regularly—that what Simeon and Anna and all the Old Testament saints were waiting for—we no longer have to wait for.
+Simply this: the Lord’s Supper reminds us—and reminds us regularly—that what Simeon and Anna and all the Old Testament saints were waiting for—we no longer have to.

 The Word became flesh, and Simeon held him in his arms (John 1:14; Luke 2:28).
 And here in a moment we will hold in our hands a sacramental reminder of what don’t have to wait for.
 His body has been broken.
 His blood has been shed.
 It is finished.
 One sacrifice for all time, and our sins are forever forgiven.
 We don’t have to wait for it; we can simply remember and believe.